 As a member of the women’s basketball team, Lowe served as team captain for three seasons.
 She received numerous awards for her academic and athletics excellence including the university’s Outstanding Leadership Award (2006) and the Tracy Caulkins Award, the Woody Hayes 2006 National Scholar Athlete of the Year (Women), the Arthur Ashe, Jr. 2006 Female Sports Scholar of the Year, and the SEC Scholar-Athlete of the Year (2005-2006).
 She was also named to the University of Florida’s Hall of Fame in 2006.

 Lowe’s community service at the University of Florida earned her an SEC Good Works Team award in 2004, 2005, and 2006.
 After graduation, she returned to her home state of Pennsylvania and worked with inner city girls through Katie at the Bat, a nonprofit using sports as a vehicle to empower young women.
-She currently serves as Director of Development for a nonprofit she co-founded while in college, Kujali International.
-Kujali partners with local community leaders to help establish free secondary boarding schools for orphaned and vulnerable children in East Africa.
+She also served as the Director of Development for a nonprofit she co-founded while in college, Kujali International.
+Kujali partnered with local community leaders to help establish free secondary boarding schools for orphaned and vulnerable children in East Africa.